-Loren and I arrive at the Ben Gurion Airport in Tel Aviv, Israel on the afternoon of April 9th after a sixteen-hour non-stop flight from LAX, California.
-Thank you, Greg for the Business Class seats, on El Al, I am not sure Loren would have been able to walk if we’d flown economy.
+Loren and I arrived at the Ben Gurion Airport in Tel Aviv, Israel, on the afternoon of April 9th after a sixteen-hour non-stop flight from LAX, California.
+Thank you, Greg, for the Business Class seats on El Al; I am not sure Loren would have been able to walk if we’d flown economy.
 Everything at the airport went smoothly and efficiently.
-We caught a train right from the airport to the main station in Tel-Aviv and changed trains there for a train to Ashdod.
-We stayed in an AirBnB in Ashdod.
-By no means five star, but for us it was perfect.
-It was very reasonably priced compared to local hotels and it was close to shops and bus transportation.
-We had our own bedroom with our own bathroom and full use of the kitchen and washing machine.
+We caught a train from the airport to the central station in Tel-Aviv and changed trains there for a train to Ashdod.
+We stayed in an Airbnb in Ashdod.
+By no means five star, but for us, it was perfect.
+It was reasonably priced compared to local hotels and close to shops and bus transportation.
+We had our own bedroom, bathroom and full use of the kitchen and washing machine.

 We did not expect the ship with the Sand Ship Discovery to arrive in Ashdod until the 18th of April, so we had some time to do some sightseeing that we had missed doing thirty years ago when we were first in Israel.
-I took a guided tour through the Old City of Jerusalem.
-It gave me just the highlights of the city, enough so that I knew I wanted to return.
-And then Loren and I took a day tour to Masada and the Dead Sea.
+So, first, I took a guided tour through the Old City of Jerusalem.
+It gave me just the city's highlights, enough to know I wanted to return.
+And then Loren and I took a day tour of Masada and the Dead Sea.

-Due to a delay because of bad weather in Barcelona, the ship with the Sand Ship Discovery did not arrive in Ashdod until late on the afternoon of April 19th.
+Due to a delay in bad weather in Barcelona, the ship with the Sand Ship Discovery did not arrive in Ashdod until late on April 19th.

-April 18th was the beginning of a three-day country wide holiday and combined with the Israeli sabbath or Shabbat of Friday and Saturday, not much, if anything happened in getting the Discovery through the maze of the Israeli port system.
-Finally, by mid-day on April 25th we had all the paperwork completed and cleared for the Discovery and we were escorted out to where the Jeep sat on the dock by Gilad, our shipping agent representative.
-We had our overnight bag packed and were ready to head south to Eilat and the Yitzhak Rabin border crossing.
+April 18th was the beginning of a three-day country-wide holiday.
+Combined with the Israeli sabbath or Shabbat of Friday and Saturday, little, if anything, happened in getting the Discovery through the maze of the Israeli port system.
+Finally, by mid-day on April 25th, we had all the paperwork completed and cleared for the Discovery, and we were escorted out to where the Jeep sat on the dock by Gilad, our shipping agent representative.
+We packed our overnight bags and were ready to head south to Eilat and the Yitzhak Rabin border crossing.

-Loren once told me, “some days things go like clockwork, other days like the clock was not even considered.”
-This was one of those days when the clock was not even considered.
+Loren once told me, “some days things go like clockwork, other days like a clock was not even considered.”
+Unfortunately, this was one of those days when the clock was not even considered.
 The Sand Ship Discovery would not start.
-Her battery was low from other’s trying to start her and what appeared to be a totally flooded engine.
-Disappointing to say the least.
+Her battery was low from others trying to start her and what appeared to be a flooded engine.
+Disappointing, to say the least.

-Udi took us and the Discovery to Udi Mizrachi’s garage.
-Udi Mizrachi is a well-know Jeep mechanic, the best in the country we were told.
-Udi’s garage is located in Rehovot, a town about 20 miles from Ashdod and once arriving there and off-loading the Discovery he checked the oil first thing and stated that it had gas in it from the engine being flooded.
+Udi took the Discovery and us to Udi Mizrachi’s garage.
+Udi Mizrachi is a well-known Jeep mechanic, the best in the country we were told.
+Udi’s garage is located in Rehovot, a town about 20 miles from Ashdod, and once arriving there and off-loading the Discovery, he checked the oil first and stated that it had gas in it from the engine being flooded.

-We left the Discovery at Udi’s garage and Udi the tow truck driver took us back to Ashdod and to our apartment.
-When we asked what we owe, Udi says, “Nothing, it’s a Jeep thing.”
+We left the Discovery at Udi’s garage, and Udi, the tow truck driver, took us back to Ashdod and our apartment.
+When asked what we owed, Udi said, “Nothing, it’s a Jeep thing.”
 I could not believe this!
 As a AAA member here in the USA, it would have cost us a hundred dollars or more!
-I had a JEEP lanyard key chain around my neck, I took it off and gave it to Udi.
+I had a JEEP lanyard key chain around my neck; I took it off and gave it to Udi.
 He later messaged us with this photo.

-During the time the Discovery was being worked on we were put in contact with several other Jeep enthusiasts there in Israel; Meir Swisa, Ohad Golan, Israel Jeeps ; Itsik and Itay Alon who own the only Jeep Parts shop in the country, located in Tel Aviv Jeepland; Joy Biran who leads off-road trips into the deserts of Israel and Jordan; and Shay Kopito, a Jeep owner, who is employed by the Israeli government at the Yitzhak Rabin Border crossing.
-Each and everyone of these gentlemen where unbelievably helpful to two complete strangers, all because we drove a JEEP.
+During the time the Discovery was being worked on, we were put in contact with several other Jeep enthusiasts there in Israel; Meir Swisa, Ohad Golan, Israel Jeeps; Itsik and Itay Alon, who own the only Jeep Parts shop in the country, located in Tel Aviv Jeepland; Joy Biran who leads off-road trips into the deserts of Israel and Jordan; and Shay Kopito, a Jeep owner, who the Israeli government employs at the Yitzhak Rabin Border crossing.
+Every one of these gentlemen where unbelievably helpful to two strangers, all because we drove a JEEP.

-Meir invited us to his parents’ house for Shabbat dinner one Friday night.
-What an honor it was to join Meir and his family for this traditional meal that starts the twenty-four-hour celebration commemorating the seventh day of Biblical creation, when the Torah says God stopped to rest and appreciate his creation.
+Meir invited us to his parent’s house for Shabbat dinner one Friday night.
+It was an honor to join Meir and his family for this traditional meal that starts the twenty-four-hour celebration commemorating the seventh day of Biblical creation when the Torah says God stopped to rest and appreciate his creation.

 Meir’s father sang the ritual blessings over the wine and challah (bread).
 The meal consisted of several different courses and many, many dishes in each course.

-After dinner the children had a couple of decks of cards and asked if I wanted to play War.
+After dinner, the children had a couple of decks of cards and asked if I wanted to play War.
 I held my own for a while, but I was eventually beaten.
-Then I taught them how to play Slap Jack, what a fun time we all had!
+Then I taught them how to play Slap Jack; we all had a fun time!

 After about five days, Udi, the mechanic, proclaimed the Discovery ready.
-The bill for all labor and parts was, we were told, “Your bill was settled.”
+When we asked what the bill was, we were told, “Your bill was settled.”
 Truly amazing!
-However, the repair of the Sand Ship Discovery was not without its problems; one day everything was working fine, then the next day, not so much, then all would be working fine again.
+However, the repair of the Sand Ship Discovery was not without its problems; one day, everything was working fine, then the next day, not so much, then all would be working fine again.

 With all of this uncertainty, combined with Loren’s health issues, he began to have second thoughts and concerns about the wisdom of us heading off on a 400-mile round trip through the Negev Desert of southern Israel in a vehicle he no longer had total confidence in – mechanically.

-We contacted Udi Naim, the tow truck driver to see if he would be available to haul the Discovery and take Loren and I south to the town of Eilat.
-Unfortunately, he was not available to, as his wife had a hospital appointment in Tel Aviv and he needed to be there for her.
-We were very disappointed we were not able to hire Udi, but we totally understand that family has to come first.
+We contacted Udi Naim, the tow truck driver, to see if he would be available to haul the Discovery and take Loren and me south to Eilat.
+Unfortunately, he was unavailable, as his wife had a hospital appointment in Tel Aviv and he needed to be there.
+We were very disappointed we could not hire Udi, but we understand that family has to come first.

-However, Udi contacted a friend and it was arranged for us to be taken down to Eilat, by Yoram and his tow truck.
-Early on the morning of May 3rd, 2018 we arrived at Udi Naim’s house where the Sand Ship Discovery was waiting we found that he had washed the Discovery and filled her with gasoline ready for her historic trip.
+However, Udi contacted a friend, and it was arranged for us to be taken down to Eilat by Yoram and his tow truck.
+Early on May 3rd, 2018, we arrived at Udi Naim’s house, where the Sand Ship Discovery was waiting.
+We found that he had washed the Discovery and filled her with gasoline, ready for her historic trip.

 We loaded the Discovery on the Yoram’s tow truck and all headed the 200 miles south to Eliat.

-We arrived at the Yitzhak Rabin border crossing at 1 p.m. and Mr. Shay Kopito was waiting for us.
-He made the exit out of Israel as well as the re-entry several hours later very quick and efficient.
+We arrived at the Yitzhak Rabin border crossing at 1 p.m., and Mr. Shay Kopito was waiting for us.
+He made the exit from Israel and re-entry very quickly and efficiently several hours later.

 The crossing into Jordan was a bit more involved.
-There were many little offices that had to be visited, numerous questions to be answered and considerable fees to be paid.
-The reason for the rather high entry fee, $322.00 USD, was because we were not staying in the country for 48 hours or longer.
-Totally understandable, Jordan wants to get the tourist dollars and if we are not visiting the tourist sites or staying in the country spending money, then the higher entry fee.
+There were numerous little offices that we had to visit, even more questions we had to answer, and considerable fees to pay.
+The reason for the relatively high entry fee, USD 322.00, was that we were not staying in the country for 48 hours or longer.
+Understandably, Jordan wants to get the tourist dollars, and if we are not visiting the tourist sites or staying in the country spending money, then the higher entry fee.

 Golden Arches in the middle of the Negev Desert